SuneQuist44/School-Projects/GlobalGoals2020/projektdokumentation.md

     }
 ```

-After data is returned to our **HandleFetching** function, send the sorted data to another function that will handle the distribution of the data to the Views.
+After data is returned to our **handleFetching** function, send the sorted data to another function that will handle the distribution of the data to the Views.
 Make the data an array, and send it by using the **Spread Operator** <br>

-Use **Rest Parameter** in HandleFetching to make sure you get data.
+Use **Rest Parameter** in **handleDistribution** to make sure you get data.
 Then use **Destructuring** of the param to get the data in singles.
 After it has been destructured send the data to the View. <br>
-* We need the { title, byline, image } to be passed to the first View.
+* We need the { id, title, byline, image } to be passed to the first View.

 ## View

+From the data that we got from **handleDistribution** { id, title, byline, image }, we need to create to items, one singule item and a group of items.
+The first is the big header, we need use all of the params for this one.
+We can -1 id so we get the current { title, byline, image } from the data, and then we wil display it as a big image in the center of the canvas. <br>

+The grouped items is supposed to be clickable objects, so they'll each need a container.
+For this we will also loop over the param to get the data we need.
+From the data we can create small boxes each containing their own id, as their each respected goal.
+There will max be shown 5 of these at a time, so we will make a small function making that possible (Instead of using a for of loop, we can just use a for i loop, which we then can decide the length of the array, we can then just up the number on user interations).